This drunken son of Cleveland may find his drinking heroes in the past, but for hope and inspiration he looks no further than his next glass.

 You’ve got 20 bucks: A 1.75 of Burnett’s Gin and a bottle of cheap pop.

-You’ve got a million: Buy a small Scottish distillery, live in a small back room and wile away my happy life.
+You’ve got a million: Buy a small Scottish distillery, live in a small back room, and while away my happy life.
 What else could you need?

 The coming revolution: I honestly feel a shift happening, younger guys are starting to see through the shit and move on.
 We have no celebrity avatars to look to, all our heroes are dead.
 This is one of our tenets; we rose up against all their hypocrisy by learning from the avatars of the past.
 I’ll tell you one thing, much like wearing a kilt, being a drunkard will be accepted, we just have to keep doing it and reject bad stereotypes while doing so.
 The greatest men of history were drunkards, and we just might be great if we mobilize.